SSD vs. HDD: What’s the Difference?

 A Rundown Between SSD vs. HDD And Best Practices For Each Type

-Should something go wrong down the line, however, your early choices could make a huge difference in your hard drive recovery service options.
+Should something go wrong down the line, however, your early choices could make a huge difference in your hard drive data recovery service options.
 Perhaps most confusingly of all, modern users can select from completely different storage media types.

 The most prevalent are hard disk drives, or HDDs, and solid state drives, or SSDs.
 Here are some of the key characteristics that set the two apart.